 Often salaries are based on the size and location of fire protection agencies.
 Many fire departments in small communities are volunteers.

-Visit the SWIC Career Activities and Employment Center for career exploration and mentoring opportunitites.
+Career Activities and Employment Center for career exploration and mentoring opportunitites.